 In the first few years after planting, grass and weeds should be removed from the base of plants by hoeing or mulching.
 Cuttings can be spaced about 1 1/2 feet apart.

 Weeping willow is a cross-bred ornamental willow often seen in parks and growing close to water.
 You can grow these from cuttings using the techniques described above.

 What Is Willow Used For?

 Willow grows very fast.
-In countries which have a mild, damp climate (e.g Ireland where I live), willow shoots grow about 12 feet per year.
+In countries that have a mild, damp climate (e.g., Ireland, where I live), willow shoots grow about 12 feet per year.

 So what is willow used for?

-- Bamboos are one of the fastest growing group of plants on planet Earth and have been widely used in the Orient for construction, scaffolding and weaving.
+- Construction, scaffolding, weaving, and crafts: Bamboos are one of the fastest-growing group of plants on planet Earth and have been widely used in Asia for construction, scaffolding and weaving.
 Similarly in more temperate climates, willow has been used for crafts and construction since ancient times.
 Because willow rods are so flexible, they are ideal for basketry (known as "wickerwork") and construction of wattle fences and walls, in thatching of roofs, and cricket bats.

-- Willow grows fast so it is an excellent energy or biomass crop.
-It is carbon neutral and unlike the burning of fossil fuels, doesn't produce new carbon dioxide, (only what it fixed from the atmosphere) which contributes to the greenhouse effect.
+- Energy crop: Willow grows fast, so it is an excellent energy or biomass crop.
+It is carbon neutral and unlike the burning of fossil fuels, doesn't produce new carbon dioxide (only what it fixed from the atmosphere), which contributes to the greenhouse effect.
 Willow is harvested, chipped and can be used in home heating systems or for generating electricity in thermal power stations.

-- Willow can be used to make a "living fence" and structures in the garden (e.g. huts).
-A screen made from willow, sprouts in summer, and the leaves on fences provide partial shade and privacy while allowing sunlight to penetrate
+- Living fences and structures: Willow can be used to make a "living fence" and structures in the garden (e.g., huts).
+A screen made from willow will sprout in the summer, and the leaves on these screens will provide partial shade and privacy while allowing sunlight to penetrate.

 Questions & Answers